Durability & Failure

 Couchbase’s distributed and scalable nature exposes any set-up to the risk of potential network and hardware problems.
 The key to durability is planning for resilience, by evaluating the options on offer for persistence and replication, and carefully considering the performance trade-offs involved.

 Writes in Couchbase (from the SDK or elsewhere) are written to a single node.
 From there, Couchbase Server will take care of sending the mutation to any configured replicas, and to disk.
 By default all writes are asynchronous, but levels of durability can be set, to ensure replication and/or persistence to disks, before the write is committed.

-Durability has been enhanced in Couchbase Data Platform 6.5, with Synchronous Replication, under which mutations will not be visible to other clients until they have met their durability requirements.
+Durability has been enhanced in Couchbase Data Platform 6.5, with Durable Writes, under which mutations will not be visible to other clients until they have met their durability requirements.
 These requirements are now enforced on the server side, rather than requiring client logic, which means that this committed durability can now be guaranteed.

 durabilityLevel parameter, which all mutating operations accept, allows the application to wait until this replication (or persistence) is successful before proceeding.

 durabilityLevel() is used with no argument, the application will report success back as soon as the primary node has acknowledged the mutation in its memory.

 With Couchbase Server 6.5 and above, the three replication level options are:

 Majority— The server will ensure that the change is available in memory on the majority of configured replicas.

 MajorityAndPersistToActive— Majority level, plus persisted to disk on the active node.